-- Ensure staff is trained on the use of engineering controls, administrative controls, and PPE controls. - Ensure engineering controls are inspected and maintained as per manufacturer requirements. - Ensure those requiring the use of a fit-tested respirator for respiratory protection are fit-tested annually.
-Individuals who have successfully passed a fit test are provided a card by Risk Management Services affirming the make and model of respirator successfully fitted. - Ensure employee access to appropriate PPE to safely carry out job duties. - Ensure the workplace equipment and processes are inspected regularly. - When respirator use is required, ensure employees who have not been successfully fit tested within the past one year are not permitted to perform tasks requiring respirator use until a successful updated fit test has been achieved. - Communicate safety controls decisions to each affected employee. - Be aware of workplace tasks that can increase employees' exposure to animal allergens. - Accommodate employees, where possible and without undue hardship, who have medical needs that divert from standard workplace practices. - Suggest employees with specific health concerns consult with Occupational & Preventive Health or their family doctor.
+- Conduct risk assessments to identify hazardous workplace activities leading to allergen exposure. - Ensure the hierarchy of controls is implemented with engineering controls being the first line of protection against hazards and PPE being the last. - Ensure staff are trained on the use of engineering controls, administrative controls, and PPE controls.
+Document training records. - Ensure engineering controls are inspected and maintained as per manufacturer requirements. - Ensure those requiring the use of a fit-tested respirator for respiratory protection are fit-tested annually.
+Safety & Risk Services provide individuals who have successfully passed a fit test with a card affirming the make and model of respirator successfully fitted. - When respirator use is required, ensure employees who have not been successfully fit tested within the past one year are not permitted to perform tasks requiring respirator use until a successful updated fit test has been achieved or at least equally effective control measures are implemented.
+Ensure staff have access to appropriate PPE to safely carry out job duties. - Ensure the workplace equipment and processes are inspected regularly. - Communicate safety controls decisions to each affected worker. - Be aware of workplace tasks that can increase workers' exposure to animal allergens. - Accommodate workers, where possible and without undue hardship, who have medical needs that divert from standard workplace practices. - Contact your department's Stay at Work/Return to Work Advisor for workplace accommodation support and advice - Suggest workers with specific health concerns consult with Occupational & Preventive Health or their family doctor. - Encourage workers to complete OPH's annual Laboratory Animal Allergen Questionnaire.

-UBC Employees will:
+UBC Workers will: